 Your back hurts, your feet hurt, your everything hurts when you’re pregnant.
 It can be tiring to stand up, to sit down, and even to lie down.
 Most pregnant women are willing to try just about anything to get some relief.
-One option to help with the aches and pains of pregnancy is a prenatal massage.
+One option to help with the aches and pains of pregnancy is getting a prenatal massage in Edmonton.

 The goal of pregnancy massage is to promote relaxation and bring relief to sore areas.
 However, it’s a unique kind of massage, and our therapists are trained to use special techniques.
 They also learn what areas to avoid.